 All earned wages are due on the next regularly scheduled payday after termination.
 The employee must make the demand in person at the business.
 An employee who is denied payment can call 623-7900 to talk with a Wage and Hour representative.

 As of January 1, 2018, the new minimum salary requirement is $576.93 per week.
-State law requires that overtime-exempt employees be paid an annual salary that “exceeds 3,000 times the State's minimum hourly wage or the annualized rate established by the United States Department of Labor under the federal FLSA, whichever is higher” (26 MRS Sec.
+As of January 1, 2019, the new minimum salary requirement is $634.62 per week.
+State law requires that overtime-exempt employees be paid an annual salary that "exceeds 3,000 times the State's minimum hourly wage or the annualized rate established by the United States Department of Labor under the federal FLSA, whichever is higher" (26 MRS Sec.
 663(3)(K)).

 Employers must offer employees the opportunity to take a consecutive 30-minute unpaid or paid rest break after 6 hours worked.
 An employee may waive his or her right to a rest break (preferably in writing).
 When the employer allows the employee to work through a rest break period, that time must be included as hours worked.
 Shorter breaks are common but not required by law.
 Such breaks or pauses away from performing duties may not be used to reduce the employee’s time worked.